 This is especially true of the Miir, which also has a unique locking system that ensures the freshness of your drinks is preserved.
 And it should be pointed out that the claim of being able to keep the drinks cold and hot for 24 and 12 hours is true, so if you’re sick of drinking warm beer, you’ll want one of these.

-As this price comparison shows, the Asobu is the cheapest at $23 and the Miir is on the other end at $54, which is more than double its price.
-If your number one priority is price, the Asobu stainless steel growler should be your top choice, but the Miir –and the other growlers- are well-designed and cannot be considered overpriced.
-Rather, the additional cost is due to their construction.
+The Asobu is the cheapest in the $20-$25 range and the Hydro Flask is on the other end around 60-70, which is nearly triple the Asobu price.
+If your number one priority is price, the Asobu stainless steel growler should be your top choice, but the Miir –and the other growlers- are arguably better designed and cannot be considered overpriced.
+Rather, the additional cost is due to their construction and extra features.

 So which is the best option?
+It all comes down to the style you like the best.
 If you read a Miir growler review online, odds are it is positive, but you can say the same thing about the Hydro, the Eco, the Lifeline and the Asobu.
 And because they have a similar capacity, there isn’t much of a difference in terms of the beer you can carry.
 However, in terms of quality, the Miir and Hydro are superior.
-Bottom line: if you want the best for your money go for the Miir, Eco or the Hydro, but if you’re on a budget, the Lifeline or the Asobu.
+Bottom line: if you want the best for your money go for the Miir, Eco or the Hydro, but if you’re on a budget, the Lifeline or the Asobu is for you.